 Social media icons: As mentioned above.

 Accepted payment badges: These badges show that your store works with various payment companies and accepts multiple payment methods.
-Almost all Shopify themes allow you to display this kind of badge.
+Almost all Shopify themes allow you to display payment icons.
 Therefore, just remember to turn it on.
+See the instruction below.

 Third-party endorsement badges: These badges are validation of any party that relates to your store or products.
 They confirm the credibility of your brand and the quality of your products.